cybernetics-library/distributed-gardens/README.md

   - `timestamp`: unix timestamp (in seconds).
 Can be a float.
   - `from`:
     - `name`: This is a display name of who sent the message.
+  - `type`: This is a type of message.
+Currently either only `link` or `seed`
   - `messages`: a list of messages.
-Each message can be of any type.
+All messages must be of the same type.
 Right now we'll try to have one message per entry.
     - Message types:
       - `link`: Defines a link between a person and a kiosk (this is undirected, but we still store from/to because there's a sequence in which who scanned which badge first)
         - `link_from`: Who the person initially linking is
         - `link_to`: Who the person linking to is
       - `seed`: Adds media to a Garden: text, URL, etc.
+        - `submitter_name`: name of person submitting
-        - `seed_to`: gardenID of garden seeting to
+        - `seed_to`: gardenID of garden seeding to
         - `media`: list of metadata -- follows [IA metadata format](https://internetarchive.readthedocs.io/en/latest/metadata.html) **TODO/examine this**
       - `order`: Orders, requesting things above the level of data -- say, restarting kiosks or reloading the database, etc.
         - This **does not** get incorporated into the state.
         - each kiosk/website can choose, node-side, to listen to the order or not.

 Examples: